Pediatric electrical stimulation

 Electrical stimulation is a treatment that your therapist can train you to continue at home, too, which supports your child’s continued recovery.

-What are the side effects of Electrical Stimulation?
+What are the side effects of pediatric electrical stimulation?

 Rarely, children experience skin irritation from electrical stimulation.
 This side effect usually goes away about 30 to 60 minutes after treatment.
 Although very rare, burns can happen if the electrons are worn out or don’t adhere well to your child’s skin.